VoIP vs. Traditional Phone: The True Cost Comparison for Businesses

 When VoIP Makes Sense (Most of the Time)

-VoIP is the right call for most small businesses.
+VoIP is the right call for most businesses.
 Specifically if:

 - You have reliable broadband (50+ Mbps, low latency) — call quality depends entirely on your internet